UH Harrington Heart & Vascular Institute Cardiologist Co-Authors AHA Scientific Statement on Obesity and Cardiovascular Disease

 - Fitter Me offers a comprehensive approach to weight loss, including nutritional and behavioral counseling, along with bariatric, non-surgical and medication-assisted options.
 The program is directed by Goutham Rao, MD, Division Chief of Family Medicine at UH Rainbow Babies and Children's Hospital, Chair of the Department of Family Medicine and Community Health at UH Cleveland Medical Center and a Clinical Professor at School of Medicine.

-- The Diabetes and Obesity Center offers comprehensive diabetes care and education while fostering multispecialty integrative care and research across the UH community.
+- The Diabetes and Metabolic Care Center offers comprehensive diabetes care and education while fostering multispecialty integrative care and research across the UH community.
 The center is directed by Betul Hatipoglu, MD

 - CAC scoring, via a noninvasive, low-dose CT scan, is offered to patients with specific cardiovascular and inflammatory risk factors.
 Perhaps the only program of its kind worldwide, the screening is available at no-cost through substantial investment in preventive health care by UH.